zimolzak/amia-2022-symposium/README.md

 Epic SMART on FHIR CDS hooks all production-supported.
 Cerner starting to get hooks, has other alternative.
 Tried with bilirubin[^bili].
 Won first HL7/AMIA FHIR app showcase.
-How do you avoid just adding more alterts?
+How do you avoid just adding more alerts?
 We call it a win and are glad when they follow the alert 15% of the time!
 Meaning 85% of the time useless.
 Another one, diabetes rx shared decision[^dmshared][^dms2].
 And for opioid uses CDS Hooks.
 Regex to parse the prescription *Sig*.
 About 20% are